overflowarmy/writeups-2016/ctf.pragyan.org/forensics/Johny/README.md

 `loi wtnk az cyhimzm8kka12mo`.

-Assuming we can replace the first three words with `the flag is`, we can then recover the whole flag:
+Assuming we can replace the first three words with `the flag is`, we can then recover the whole flag using the Vigenere cipher:

-The flag is ``.
+The flag is `YHZVIHF8GTS12ZK`.